* 29,000 teachers, support staff involved in walkout

 While Obama is expected to win the vote in Chicago and his home state of Illinois, union anger could spill into neighboring Midwestern states such as Wisconsin, Michigan and Ohio, where the race with Republican challenger Mitt Romney is much closer.

-Emanuel said two main issues remain: his proposal that teachers be evaluated based in part on student performance on standardized tests, and more authority for school principals.
+Emanuel said again on Monday that teachers should be evaluated based on student performance on standardized tests.

-Union President Karen Lewis, who has sharply criticized Emanuel, said standardized tests do not take into account inner city poverty as well as hunger and violence in the streets.
+Union President Karen Lewis, who has called Emanuel a bully, said standardized tests do not take into account inner city poverty as well as hunger and violence in the streets.

 More than 80 percent of Chicago students qualify for free lunches because they come from low-income households, and Chicago students have performed poorly compared with national averages on most reading, math and science tests.